7 Ways To Improve Your Content Marketing with Insights from BuzzSumo

 To be effective as a content marketer you need knowledge and insights.
 You need to know what content topics are hot, what is trending, what type of content is being shared, who the key influencers are for your area and how your competitors are doing.
 The difficulty we all have as content marketers is that things change and quickly, it can be hard to keep up.
 The real danger is complacency as the future is not what it was.

 There are lots of different free tools you can use to track and monitor developments across the different social networks, I personally use Topsy for Twitter, Allmyplus for Google Plus, Hootsuite to track feeds and publish, and I am still struggling to find the best way to track content activity on LinkedIn.
 There is no shortage of content marketing tools, Doug Kessler recently listed over 100 content marketing tools.
 However, what I really want is a practical tool that makes my life easier by providing insights across all social networks not lots of different tools.
-That is why I have been impressed with a new tool currently in Beta and currently free.
+That is why I was impressed with BuzzSumo (so impressed I subsequently got involved with the project).

-It is called BuzzSumo and for me it is making my life not only easier but more effective.
-It is a search and analytics tool which works across the main social networks.
+Buzzsumo is a search and analytics tool which is focused on content.
+You can find the most shared content by topic, by domain or by author.
+It also helps youunderstand what content formats are working and who is amplifying the content.
+It searches across all the main social networks.
 Below are seven ways in which the insights from BuzzSumo can make you more effective as a content marketer.

 1. Knowledge of what is hot and trending across platforms